aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/htmlsaveoptions/_index.md

 title: HtmlSaveOptions
 linktitle: HtmlSaveOptions
 second_title: Aspose.Words for Java API Reference
-description: Can be used to specify additional options when saving a document into the     or  format in Java.
+description: Can be used to specify additional options when saving a document into the SaveFormat.HTML SaveFormat.MHTML SaveFormat.EPUB SaveFormat.AZW_3 or SaveFormat.MOBI format in Java.
 type: docs
-weight: 333
+weight: 334
 url: /java/com.aspose.words/htmlsaveoptions/
 ---